What to do following a death

-- Bereavement Allowance - Bereavement Allowance is a short-term income-support payment we pay to recently widowed people to help them adjust after the death of their partner.
+- Bereavement Allowance - a short term income support payment for recently widowed people to help them adjust after the death of their partner

-- Bereavement Payment - Bereavement Payment helps ease your adjustment to changed financial circumstances after the death of your partner, child or person you were caring for.
+- Bereavement Payment - helps ease your adjustment to changed financial circumstances after the death of your partner, child or person you were caring for

-- Double Orphan Pension - Double Orphan Pension provides help with the costs of caring for children who are orphans or who are unable to be cared for by their parents in certain circumstances.
-There is no income or assets test required.
+- Double Orphan Pension - provides help with the costs of caring for children who are orphans or who are unable to be cared for by their parents in certain circumstances.
+There is no income or assets test required

-- Pension Bonus Bereavement Payment - Pension Bonus Bereavement Payment is a payment to the surviving partner of a deceased member of the Pension Bonus Scheme, who did not make a successful claim for the bonus before his or her death.
+- Pension Bonus Bereavement Payment - is a payment to the surviving partner of a deceased member of the Pension Bonus Scheme, who did not make a successful claim for the bonus before his or her death

-- Widow Allowance - Widow Allowance ensures that women have an adequate income if they have become widowed, divorced or separated later in life, were born on or before 1 July 1955 and have no recent workforce experience.
+- Widow Allowance - ensures that women have an adequate income if they have become widowed, divorced or separated later in life, were born on or before 1 July 1955 and have no recent workforce experience

 - Social Work Services - Social workers can help you during difficult times by providing confidential counselling, support, and information

 - Financial Information Service - is a free, confidential service available to all Australians.
 The Financial Information Service helps people make informed decisions about investment and financial issues for their current and future needs

 - You may also be eligible for Parental Leave Pay, Baby Bonus or Dad and Partner Pay in the case of a stillbirth or infant death.
 For more information, see the Bereavement Payment section of this website, or call 136 150